OhioBWC - Basics: (Policy library) - File

 2. BWC reserves the right to approve or deny any application based upon program needs or equipment effectiveness.

-3. An employer is eligible for a three-to-one matching grant up to a maximum grant award of $40,000 for each eligibility cycle.
+3. An employer is eligible for a three-to-one matching grant, up to a maximum grant award of $40,000 for each eligibility cycle.
 This means BWC gives $3 for every $1 the employer contributes.

 4. The employer may only use grant funds to purchase ergonomic, safety, or industrial hygiene equipment.

-5. The employer must agree:
+5. The employer must agree to:

 i.
 The one-year case study must be submitted within thirty (30) days of the one-year reporting period.